Leverage Gym Exercises

 Home / Garage Gym For Upper-Body Training

 Going to the gym is a hassle, and with our busy lives, it’s hard to go routinely to achieve fitness goals.
 That’s why I decided to just move the gym into my home by creating a home gym in my garage.
 Of course, space is limited, but I do have enough space for some equipment.
 Since space is limited, I decided to focus on upper-body workouts.
-To see the biggest gains, most people would agree that the upper-body muscles to target in descending order as follows: (each muscle’s relative size is also shown based on this article)
+To see the biggest gains, most people would agree that the upper-body muscles to target in descending order are as follows: (each muscle’s relative size is also shown based on this article)

 1. Delts / Deltoids (shoulders) – 380 cm3